Particular/docs.particular.net/samples/open-telemetry/index.md

  - nservicebus/operations/opentelemetry
 ---

-These samples show how to monitor NServiceBus endpoints with OpenTelemetry.
+These samples demonstrate how to monitor NServiceBus endpoints with OpenTelemetry.